-Partnerships for Innovation: Building Innovation Capacity (PFI:BIC) supports academe-industry partnerships, which are led by an interdisciplinary academic research team collaborating with at least one industry partner in order to carry out research to advance, adapt, and integrate technology(ies) into a specified, human-centered smart service system.
+Partnerships for Innovation: Building Innovation Capacity (PFI:BIC) supports academe-industry partnerships, which are led by an interdisciplinary academic research team collaborating with at least one industry partner to carry out research to advance, adapt, and integrate technology(ies) into a specified, human-centered smart service system.
 The selected service system should function as a technology test bed.

-Partnership projects are unrestricted as to domain knowledge and application areas and should be in the translational, precommercialization space, building on fundamental research discoveries with the objective of creating or transforming a "smart(er)" service system that has the potential for significant social and economic impact.
+Partnership projects are open to any knowledge domain or application area and should be focused on translational, precommercialization space, building on novel fundamental research discoveries with the objective of creating or transforming a "smart(er)" service system that has the potential for significant social and economic impact.

-This program solicitation is pursuant to program solicitation NSF 14-610.
 Proposers should review all solicitation requirements carefully before submitting a proposal.
 Only major revisions to this solicitation are noted below.

 Minimum partnership requirement.
-One primary partner that is either a for-profit or a not-for profit industrial partner (also known as a corporate or a business partner) that has commercial revenues.
+One primary partner (either a for-profit or a not-for profit industrial partner aka a corporate or a business partner) that has commercial revenues is required.
 It is essential that a designated minimally-qualifying industrial partner have experience with having brought a product, process, service, or system to the marketplace, thereby providing an informed business perspective to the academe-industry team.